“Knew she couldn’t handle it. Typical Ord.”

 “Have you ever seen someone let their child pee on the floor in the middle of a room?”
 Lia asked.

 I frowned, and shook my head.
 My nieces and nephews were little hell-beasts, (well, not really, but who knew, now?) but I’d never witnessed that, that I could recall.
-They’d thrown my phone in a toilet one of them had just used, and not flushed, but I don’t think that counted.
+They’d thrown my phone into a toilet one of them had just used, and not flushed, but I don’t think that counted.

 “Well, the hypothetical child’s behavior is the equivalent of you asking that question.”